Denver Collaborative Divorce Attorneys

 - Believe you and your spouse can maintain a tone of respect, despite inevitable disagreements.

-There are limitations to collaborative law – decisions made in the process are binding and parties relinquish their right to litigate if agreements cannot be reach – which means the approach is not for everyone.
+There are limitations to collaborative divorce – decisions made in the process are binding and parties relinquish their right to litigate if agreements cannot be reach – which means the approach is not for everyone.
 But your lawyer can provide an evaluation of your case and recommend optimal strategies to meet your needs, protect your rights, and, if children are involved, lessen the divorce impact on them.

 Another Way to Do Divorce